What is a Commercial Use Authorization (CUA)?

 Is there a cost for the CUA?

 Yes.
 Public Law 105-391, Section 418, requires the National Park Service to collect a reasonable fee for commercial use authorizations at an amount at least sufficient to recover the NPS' costs in administering and managing the CUAs.
 The fee rates may be reviewed and revised annually in accordance with the agency's Reference Manual 48B (RM 48B).
-The CUA fee is based upon the number of vessels, vehicles, captains, and drivers included on the authorization, as follows:
+The CUA fee is $550 for all operations.

 May CUA fees change in the future?